 - For article-based apps: thumbnails are visible for unentitled content and a reader will need to login after tapping/clicking on the content that requires entitlements.

-If you choose to upload and import the Build Setting of your issue-based app as well, the following extra things will be imported:
+If you choose to upload and import the Build Setting of your issue-based app, which we strongly recommend to make the conversion process easier, the following extra things will be imported:

-- General: The iTunes Store Application ID will be imported, to maintain the Smart Banner.
+- General: The App Store Application ID will be imported, to maintain the Smart Banner.

 - Entitlements: Additional settings will be imported.